What is Tiered Workflow and how does it work?

 The first task in workflow will be approving the event type.
 If you have notification set-up on the event type then a task will be created to approve that notification.
 For example, if you have "Wedding" as an event type and an administrator needs to approve all Weddings that occur on campus, then that event type will need to be approved first before it progresses any further in the process.
 Not many schools approve event types so if you don't, then this step is skipped.

-The next step is Locations, then Resources, and last is approval or Custom Attributes or Requirements.
+The next step is Locations, then Resources, and last is approval or Custom Attributes and/or Requirements.

 Workflow Settings